-After you take a screenshot, the snipping tool editor will open with the screenshot inside it.
-The snipping tool itself has limited options for editing the screenshot, but it also has a button to open the screenshot in Paint 3D.
+After you take a screenshot on Windows, the snipping tool image editor will open with the screenshot inside it.
+The snipping tool itself has limited options for editing the screenshot especially with free-form, but it also has a button to open the screenshot in Paint.

 How to Take a Screenshot Using Windows 10 Game Bar